jradikk/serverless-aws-signer/README.md

   signee:
     handler: index.lambda_handler
     signer:                                         # Any global parameter can be overridden by lambda individual configuration. package.individually.true needs to be enabled for the plugin to parse function configs
       profileName: signing-profile
       signingPolicy: Enforce

 ```
 ---

 ## Default Configuration

 All parameters except for source S3 bucket and Signing profile can be ommitted.
-In this case they are taked from default values:
+In this case they are taken from default values:

 * `signer.source.s3.key` - defaults to `function_name` + `unix_timestamp`
 * `signer.destination.s3.bucketName` - defaults to the source bucketName value
 * `signer.destination.s3.prefix` - defaults to `signed-`
 * `signingPolicy` - defaults to `Enforce`
+* `retain` - defaults to `true`

+## Default behavior

+If an S3 bucket or a Signing profile are specified in configuration but couldn't be found in target AWS account, plugin will attempt to create them using AWS SDK (Not CloudFormation template).

+When project gets terminated, plugin attempts to delete signingProfiles and S3buckets specified in corresponding configuration, unless `retain` option is set to `true`.
+Default value is true

+In case one needs to change a signing provider of a lambda function, he'll need to recreate the lambda function, otherwise, AWS will reject the zip code with Lambda code, since it will be signed by a different signing Provider than the one specified in serverless configuration.
+It happens because signing is done before the CloudFormation template gets deployed